 Being part of a distributed team, as can be imagined, came with the package.
-A definite perk of it has been traffic or in this case lack thereof.
-And since we have the liberty to work in whichever environment you deem proper (has the right conditions pertaining internet connection, power, etc.), we mostly work in a comfy environment in which we can fully concentrate and give our best.
+A definite perk of it has been the traffic or in this case lack thereof.
+And since we have the liberty to work in whichever environment you deem proper (has the right conditions pertaining to an internet connection, power, etc.), we mostly work in a comfy environment in which we can fully concentrate and give our best.

 The best of working with other people from different cultures and languages

-In the past 2 years, I’ve had the experience to meet with wonderful folks from different countries around the world.
+In the past 2 years, I’ve had the experience to meet wonderful folks from different countries around the world.
 Folks that even though may speak a different mother tongue and perhaps have different cultures or mannerism, all share a common goal in mind, which is to put our knowledge and expertise on the quality assurance area gained through years of experience in the service of our clients and help them reach success which in turn continues to make us thrive.

 This is an insignificant part thanks to the vision of the ever-changing technological world and the bold leaders who took the risk of giving the idea a chance.
 That idea is the one of having a team of experts which even though didn’t share an office space nor sit next to each other, are professionals and prepared enough to work in sync to achieve the task at hand.

 Not everything is rosy!